HeroldPark/enterprise-microservices/Readme-local.md

 ```

 ```
-CREATE DATABASE IF NOT EXISTS user_db
+CREATE DATABASE IF NOT EXISTS user-db
   CHARACTER SET utf8mb4
   COLLATE utf8mb4_unicode_ci;

-CREATE DATABASE IF NOT EXISTS product_db
+CREATE DATABASE IF NOT EXISTS product-db
   CHARACTER SET utf8mb4
   COLLATE utf8mb4_unicode_ci;

-CREATE DATABASE IF NOT EXISTS order_db
+CREATE DATABASE IF NOT EXISTS order-db
   CHARACTER SET utf8mb4
   COLLATE utf8mb4_unicode_ci;

 CREATE USER IF NOT EXISTS 'rozeta'@'localhost' IDENTIFIED BY 'rozeta123';

-GRANT ALL PRIVILEGES ON user_db.*    TO 'rozeta'@'localhost';
+GRANT ALL PRIVILEGES ON user-db.*    TO 'rozeta'@'localhost';
-GRANT ALL PRIVILEGES ON product_db.* TO 'rozeta'@'localhost';
+GRANT ALL PRIVILEGES ON product-db.* TO 'rozeta'@'localhost';
-GRANT ALL PRIVILEGES ON order_db.*   TO 'rozeta'@'localhost';
+GRANT ALL PRIVILEGES ON order-db.*   TO 'rozeta'@'localhost';

 FLUSH PRIVILEGES;
 ```